Calculate the Weighted Average Cost of Capital

-When companies raise money for expansion and other projects, they must pay for the use of these funds.
-If the company raises money from shareholders or receives a sum of cash from private investors, this is considered equity.
+When a business raises money by selling shares or receiving cash from investors, it is considered to be equity.
 Raising money by borrowing from a bank or issuing bonds qualifies as debt.
 Each of these methods has its own cost, which can be stated in terms of an interest rate.

 A company's weighted average cost of capital (WACC) is the average interest rate it must pay to finance its assets, growth and working capital.
-The WACC is also the minimum average rate of return it must earn on its current assets to satisfy its shareholders or owners, its investors, and its creditors.
+The WACC is also the minimum average rate of return it must earn on its current assets to satisfy its shareholders, investors, or creditors.

-The WACC is based on a company's capital structure and is composed of both debt financing and equity financing.
-Cost of capital is a more general concept concerning the amount a firm pays to finance its operations without being specific about the composition of its capital structure (debt and equity).
+The WACC is based on a company's capital structure (how it is financed) and is comprised of both debt financing and equity financing.
+Cost of capital is how much a firm pays to finance its operations (either debt or equity).

 Some small business firms only use debt financing for their operations.
 Other small startups only use equity financing, particularly if they are funded by equity investors such as venture capitalists.
 As these small firms grow, it is likely that they will use a combination of debt and equity financing.

 Most of the time, WACC is used by investors as a measurement to indicate whether they should invest in a company.

 The formula to calculate the WACC is:

 WACC = ( ( E ÷ V ) x Re ) + ( ( ( D ÷ V ) x Rd ) x ( 1 - T ) )

 Each of the values has either a formula or value you'll need to calculate or lookup.
 This information can be found on a company's balance sheet or financial information websites such as Yahoo Finance (find the ticker page for the company you are looking for).
 The values are defined as:

 - Re=Cost of equity